bytesdruid/DAO-Helper-Identity/README.md

     3. [1,2] Least we can do on chain is prove that a wallet owns a profile (soulbound SC and owner acct).

     4. Can we incorporate [magic_link]?
-[NO] They only provide MetaMask, WalletConnect and Coinbase Wallet suppport.
+[YES-But not in this script, need to provide magic link data as input to the scripting or update the SC later using app calls.]
+They only provide MetaMask, WalletConnect and Coinbase Wallet suppport.

     5. [5] We want to show ownership of DAO Helper profile on chain.